 Professionalism - We operate our organisation with the highest level of integrity, excellence and respect responding directly to evidence based research and evaluation.
 Our programs are designed and evaluated using social impact logic modelling.

-Following are the nine methodologies that underpin North Midlands Project's approach and epigenetics:
+Following are the methodologies that underpin North Midlands Project's approach: